 “Regardless of how smart, talented, and well-trained you are/perform, you still have to talk about how you can improve,” says Breah Chambers, DNP, APRN, FNP-C, Clinical Assistant Professor at the University of Kansas School of Nursing.

 “I think it’s the vulnerability… It forces reflection on practice and evens the playing field for every learner.
 Clearly, for this to REALLY happen, the safe container has to FEEL safe for every learner.
 By encouraging risk-taking and stepping out of the comfort zone, we can get learners to really practice what they need to work on- which, I think, makes for the best debriefings.
-I think it’s helping change our healthcare culture in a direction that encourages people to continuously reflect on their practice and constantly improve themselves.”
+I believe that it’s helping change our healthcare culture in a direction that encourages people to continuously reflect on their practice and constantly improve themselves.”

 Breah took CMS’ Comprehensive Instructor Workshop, a course that has become essential for healthcare professionals, faculty members, and simulation center directors around the world.
 The five-day course focuses on simulation design and debriefing using the Debriefing with Good Judgment© method.
 Learning the theories and getting the chance to practice debriefing helped Breah master her skills: